 How popular is the baby name Iceland in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Iceland and check out all the blog posts that mention the name Iceland.
+Plus, check out all the blog posts that mention the name Iceland.

 Here are some baby girl names that were given to at least five but no more than 99 babies in the United States last year.
 (I published the equivalent boys’ list a little while ago.)

 - Miangel (65) – Mi angel